shamisdavid/PriceOfACar/README.md

 ## Business Understanding

-From a business perspective, we are tasked with identifying key drivers for used car prices.
-In the CRISP-DM overview, we are asked to convert this business framing to a data problem definition.
+From a business perspective, I am tasked with identifying key drivers for used car prices.
+In the CRISP-DM overview, I am asked to convert this business framing to a data problem definition.
 Using a few sentences, reframe the task as a data task with the appropriate technical vocabulary.

 ##### Understanding the Business Context